davidokeyode/aro-prismacloud-workshop/full/1-create-aro-cluster.md

 ---
-title: 1 - Create an Azure Red Hat OpenShift 4 cluster
+Title: 1 - Create an Azure Red Hat OpenShift cluster
-description: Follow these instructions to create a Microsoft Azure Red Hat OpenShift cluster using the Azure CLI
+Description: Follow these instructions to create a Microsoft Azure Red Hat OpenShift cluster using the Azure CLI
-author: David Okeyode
+Author: David Okeyode

-#Customer intent: As a developer, I want learn how to create an Azure Red Hat OpenShift cluster, scale it, and then clean up resources so that I am not charged for what I'm not using.
 ---

-# Lesson: Create an Azure Red Hat OpenShift 4 cluster
+# Lesson 1: Create an Azure Red Hat OpenShift 4 cluster

 In this workshop lesson, you'll create an Azure Red Hat OpenShift cluster running OpenShift 4 in an Azure subscription.
 You'll be using this cluster for the rest of the lessons in this workshop.
 Here's what we'll be completing in this lesson:
-> [!div class="checklist"]

 > * Setup the prerequisites
 > * Create the required virtual network and subnets
 > * Deploy the ARO cluster